kuzmycz/mutex/README.md

 ## Design philosophy
-Semaphore is designed to be user-friendly, weightless, with superior performance and dependency-free.
+Mutex is designed to be user-friendly, weightless, with superior performance and dependency-free.